 Hazelcast’s memory allocator chooses and statically caches one of them for every allocator thread for the entire lifetime of the Hazelcast instance.

-Hazelcast iterates over the configured persistent memory directories and makes sure every allocation is done in a different directory than the last.
-This is a best-effort attempt to distribute the allocations evenly on the persistent memory DIMMs, which is important from the utilization and performance points of view as well.
+Hazelcast iterates over the configured memory directories and makes sure that every allocation is done in a different directory from the last.
+This is a best-effort attempt to distribute the allocations evenly on the memory modules, which is also important for memory utilization and performance.
 This is the default allocation strategy.

-The persistent memory modules are mounted in the memory slots just like the regular memory modules and sharing the same memory bus.
-Therefore, the same NUMA locality concerns apply to the persistent memory that apply to regular memory.
-This means accessing the persistent memory modules attached to the socket on which the current thread runs is cheaper than accessing the persistent memory modules attached to a different socket.
-These are typically referenced as NUMA-local and NUMA-remote memories.
-To achieve the best possible performance, Hazelcast implements a NUMA-aware allocation strategy to ensure all persistent memory accesses are local, if certain conditions hold.
+The persistent memory modules are mounted in memory slots just like the regular memory modules, and share the same memory bus.
+Therefore, the same NUMA locality concerns apply to the memory from a persistent memory device as regular memory.
+It is cheaper to access memory modules attached to the socket on which the current thread runs than from a different socket.
+The modules are typically referenced as NUMA-local and NUMA-remote memories.
+To achieve the best possible performance, Hazelcast implements a NUMA-aware allocation strategy to ensure that all accesses to memory modules are local, if certain conditions hold.

-To enable this allocation strategy for a certain thread, the thread has to be bounded to a single NUMA node, which means the kernel’s scheduler makes sure the thread can be scheduled only on the CPUs of a single NUMA node.
-Starting with Hazelcast 4.1 this can be done with thread group granularity.
-For the detailed explanation please refer to the thread affinity documentation.
-What makes the biggest impact on performance is enabling the NUMA-aware allocation strategy for the operation threads.
-An example configuration for that is as follows:
+To enable this allocation strategy for a certain thread, the thread must be bounded to a single NUMA node, which means the kernel’s scheduler makes sure that the thread can only be scheduled on the CPUs of a single NUMA node.
+Starting with Hazelcast 4.1, this can be done with thread group granularity.
+For a detailed explanation, see CPU Thread Affinity.

 node1’s CPU set is